Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Related Work

 \section{Related Work}

 \paragraph{ODE and Lyapunov Methods for Asymptotic Convergence} A large body of research has employed ODE-based methods to establish almost sure convergence of SA algorithms \citep{DBLP:books/sp/BenvenisteMP90, kushner2003stochastic, borkar2009stochastic}.
-These methods typically begin by proving stability of the iterates $\qty{x_n}$ (i.e. $\sup_n \norm{x_n} < \infty$). \citet{abounadi2002stochastic} uses this ODE-method to study the convergence of \eqref{eq skm update}, but they require the noise sequence $\qty{M_n}$ to be uniformly bounded, and that the set of fixed points of the nonexpansive map $T$ be a singleton to prove the stability of the iterates.
+These methods typically begin by proving the stability of the iterates $\qty{x_n}$ (i.e., $\sup_n \norm{x_n} < \infty$). \citet{abounadi2002stochastic} use this ODE method to study the convergence of SKM iterations, but they require the additive noise sequence to be uniformly bounded, and that the set of fixed points of the nonexpansive map be a singleton to prove the stability of the iterates.

 The ODE@$\infty$ technique \citep{borkar2000ode,borkar2021ode,meyn2024projected,liu2024ode} is a powerful stability technique in RL.
-If the so called ``ODE@$\infty$ is globally asymptotically stable, existing results such as \citet{meyn2022control, borkar2021ode,liu2024ode} can be used to establish the desired stability of $\qty{x_t}$.
+If the so-called ``ODE@$\infty$ is globally asymptotically stable, existing results such as \citet{meyn2022control, borkar2021ode,liu2024ode} can be used to establish the desired stability of $\qty{x_t}$.
 However, if we consider a generic non-expansive operator $h$ which may admit multiple fixed points or induce oscillatory behavior, we cannot guarantee the global asymptotic stability of the ODE@$\infty$ without additional assumptions.
-This limits the ODE method's utility in analyzing \eqref{eq:skm_markov}.
+This limits the utility of the ODE@$\infty$ method in analyzing \eqref{eq:skm_markov}.